-ASC 208 UAE and GCC Society (3CH): The course is designed to introduce the UAE and GCC society with its historical background and uniqueness.
+ASC 208 Emirati Studies (3CH): The course is designed to introduce the UAE and GCC society with its historical background and uniqueness.
 It is aimed at enabling students to understand the specific features of the society along with its customs, traditions and lifestyle.
 The course will introduce the processes and the challenges of development as well as the future aspirations of the UAE and GCC Society.

-BSc. in Information Technology Management (Business Core Courses):
+BSc. in Information Technology Management

+(Business Core Courses):

-ACC 100 Principles of Accounting (3CH): This principal level course introduces students with the fundamentals of accounting terms, rules, concepts, procedures, and systems.
-Topics covered include the art of recording, classifying, and analyzing the data into useful information for both the internal and external users.
-Students are introduced to the double entry accounting concepts, general journals, and the accounting cycle.
+ACC 100 Principles of Accounting (3CH): This principle-level course introduces students to the fundamentals of accounting terms, rules, concepts, procedures, and systems.
+Topics covered include the art of recording, classifying, and analyzing the data into useful information for both internal and external users.
+Students are introduced to the double-entry accounting concepts, general journals, and the accounting cycle.